This content is for

 How Does Penn Define Highly Aided?

 Highly Aided first-years, sophomores, and juniors are eligible to receive up to $4,500 from SRFS to support unpaid or underpaid summer internship and research opportunities.

 Click here to read more about eligibility and application timelines.

-SRFS waives the summer savings expectation for incoming first-years and rising sophomores who are Highly Aided.
+SRFS waives the summer savings expectation for all Highly Aided students.
 This translates into a direct increase in grant funding available at the start of each term.

 SRFS appoints financial aid counselors to work specifically with Highly Aided students.

 Incoming Highly Aided first-years are eligible to receive laptop computer funding from Penn.
 SRFS works with the Penn Bookstore to select standard computer offerings and communicates details directly to incoming students during the summer.

 Highly Aided students who will remain on campus are invited to participate in meal programs during breaks when on-campus dining options are not available.
 Students will receive an email from SRFS before each break with instructions on how to participate.

 Please click here to read more about the current break meal program.

 SRFS partners with Business Services to cover the cost of academic regalia for graduating Highly Aided students.
 Students will receive an email from SRFS with more information about this benefit in early spring of their senior year.

-All aided students can apply their existing financial aid package to a semester- or year-long study abroad program, and Highly Aided students are additionally eligible to receive a mixture of grant and loan funding for one Penn Global Seminar or Summer Abroad opportunity during their time at Penn.
+Highly Aided Students can apply their existing financial aid package to a semester- or year-long study abroad program.
+Highly Aided Students are eligible to receive a mixture of grant and loan funding for a study abroad program during the fall, spring, or summer semesters.

 Students with unexpected or urgent financial need should first consult with their financial aid counselor, who may recommend they submit an application for emergency funding.

-SRFS uses grant funding to cover some of the fees that are charged to your student account, including the laboratory and tech fees associated with certain courses, college housing fees, and the New Student Orientation fee.
+SRFS uses grant funding to cover some of the fees that are charged to your student account, including the laboratory and tech fees associated with certain courses, and the New Student Orientation fee.

-If you are a Highly Aided student with questions about any of these programs, you can contact your financial aid counselor.
+If you are a Highly Aided student with questions about any of these programs, you may contact the Highly Aided Counseling Team.